ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 When things are going well this meeting helps to promote continued flow.
 When things are not going well it is an opportunity to provide constructive feedback in a more formal manner.
 At times I have utilized meeting as a "mini performance review".
 If you are conducting frequent one-on-ones (as I know you are!) then this meetings will be pretty straight forward with no surprises.
 However, I find it important to carve out time specifically for the employee to voice their thoughts on the new job/role in a more concentrated way.

 One to two weeks before the meeting, I conduct a quick 10-15 minute overview discussion of the meeting, where we go over the agenda and topics.
-This is an opportunity for your direct report to discuss in more detail than a standard 1-1 how the first three months of their job has been.
+This is an opportunity for your direct report to discuss in more detail than a standard 1-1 how the first three months of their job have been.

 **Agenda and topics:**
 - Understand what your direct report has enjoyed and not enjoyed working on in the first three months
 - Discuss strengths and areas of improvement.
 Start with self reflection, what does this person feel?
-- See the [Meeting Template](https://github.com/ajahne/essential-manager-meetings/blob/master/templates/three-month-catch-up.md) for a detailed outline.
+- See the [meeting template](https://github.com/ajahne/essential-manager-meetings/blob/master/templates/three-month-catch-up.md) for a detailed outline.

 **Frequency:** 1 time.
 Three months after start date with new hire